Skip to main content

 • Diagnostics data related to fuel efficiency and vehicle performance

-Privacy can be a concern for some organizations, but telematics systems do address that issue.
-Data transmission is typically encrypted to ensure secure communication between the vehicle and the server.
-Additionally, telematics providers adhere to data protection regulations and implement measures to safeguard sensitive information.5
+Privacy can be a concern for some organizations, but telematics systems address that.
+Data transmission is typically encrypted to keep communication secure between the vehicle and the server.
+Providers also follow data protection regulations and put measures in place to safeguard sensitive information.5

-Below are some of the key ways telematics systems can support a business’s operations:
+Here are the key ways telematics can support operations.

 Improved safety

-Telematics can help organizations protect their employees by monitoring driver behavior and vehicle performance.
-It can also detect unsafe driving practices (e.g., excessive driving speeds or hard braking) and allow fleet managers to personalize driver coaching and even send immediate in-cab alerts to correct dangerous behaviors in real-time.
-This information can lead to fewer accidents and insurance claims.
+According to the National Highway Traffic Safety Administration, speeding and aggressive driving are a factors in 29% of all traffic fatalities.
+Telematics helps organizations protect employees by monitoring driver behavior and vehicle performance.
+It can detect unsafe practices — like excessive speeds or hard braking — and allow fleet managers to personalize driver coaching or send in-cab alerts that correct dangerous behavior in real time.
+Over time, this can lead to fewer accidents and fewer claims.

 Increased productivity and customer service